The Effects of Drug Abuse on Your Pancreas

 Treatment for pancreatitis varies depending on the severity and longevity of the condition.
 Acute episodes of inflammation may require hospitalization.
 Pancreatitis is not curable, but its symptoms can be managed with medication.
 A change in diet is advisable, as the digestive system is compromised.
 Ongoing monitoring by your doctor is important, as is testing to determine how much damage has been done.
 Obviously, drinking and drug abuse must stop to avoid further damage.

 The effects of drug abuse on your pancreas are profound.
 Because this organ is responsible for such vital bodily functions, damage to it affects other systems in your body.
 Be encouraged, however; to start recovery is to end the damage.

 If you or someone you love is suffering from prescription drug abuse, drug abuse, alcohol abuse, substance dependency or any type of addiction, please call us today.
-Our addiction treatment counselors can help you deal with physical, emotional and psychological effects of drug abuse.
+Our addiction treatment counselors can help you deal with the physical, emotional and psychological effects of drug abuse.
 Substance abuse treatment is effective, safe and has helped many men reclaim their lives.
-Destination Hope is a full service drug, alcohol and dual diagnosis treatment facility in Florida for men suffering from substance abuse and mental health issues.
+Destination Hope is a full-service drug, alcohol and dual diagnosis treatment facility in Florida for men and women suffering from substance abuse and mental health issues.